 Influencer marketing means getting real people with large followings to promote your content through their social media channels.
 It’s an alternative to sponsored ads, and is one of the most effective ways to drive traffic to your website.
 It’s popular, too.
-Influencer marketing is basically going to the Cady Herons of the Internet and paying them to wear your army pants and flip flops for others to see.
+Think Mean Girls: Influencer marketing is basically going to the Cady Herons of the Internet and paying them to wear your army pants and flip flops for others to see.

 Many of the biggest companies found their rise by getting a handful of well-placed socialites to show off their products.
 Tinder, for example, started out by hiring fraternity and sorority college students to promote the app at clubs and parties.
 There are a few advantages to using influencer marketing over other forms.
 First off, it’s a way to genuinely build interest in your products and grow your audience organically.
 Second, it can be cheaper than posting a paid advertisement; and third, it allows you to promote your content without it being blocked by adblockers.